Ara940/ara940.github.io/_posts/2023-12-05-dyffusion.md

 We evaluate our method and baselines on three different datasets:
 1. **Sea Surface Temperatures (SST):** a new dataset based on NOAA OISSTv2~<d-cite key="huang2021oisstv2"></d-cite>, which comes at a daily time-scale.
-Similar to <d-cite key="de2018physicalsstbaseline, wang2022metalearning"></d-cite>, we train our models on regional patches which increases the available data<d-footnote>Here, we choose 11 boxes of $60$ latitude $\times 60$ longitude resolution in the eastern tropical Pacific Ocean.
+Similarly to <d-cite key="de2018physicalsstbaseline, wang2022metalearning"></d-cite>, we train our models on regional patches which increases the available data<d-footnote>Here, we choose 11 boxes of $60$ latitude $\times 60$ longitude resolution in the eastern tropical Pacific Ocean.
 Unlike the data based on the NEMO dataset in <d-cite key="de2018physicalsstbaseline, wang2022metalearning"></d-cite>,